-The stratospheric ozone layer is situated at an altitude between 10 and 30 km.
+The stratospheric ozone layer is situated at an altitude between 10 and 40 km.
 The high ozone concentration is capable of almost completely absorbing the harmful shortwave UV radiation of the sun and is therefore vital for the protection of any forms of life on Earth.
-For example, excessive skin exposure to UV radiation can cause skin cancer in humans.
+For example, excessive skin exposure to ultra-violet (high UV index) radiation can cause skin cancer in humans.
 In contrast, high ozone concentrations at ground level are harmful for humans and nature, because the gas is extremely reactive.
-This can cause respiratory problems in humans or impaired growth in plants.
+This can cause respiratory problems in humans or impaired growth in plants

-The problem of ozone layer depletion has yet to be resolved
+Is the problem of ozone layer depletion solved?

 - The ozone layer has not been completely restored; it does not correspond to the state it had achieved prior to 1970, and it is expected to take several decades before this goal is reached.